Nonprofit Salesforce – the True Cost of Ownership

 As a charitable organization (a 501c3 in the US tax code, or your country’s equivalent) you’re going to get ten licenses for free.
 The 11th license (and beyond) costs $432/user/year.
 So even if you have a good number of people that need to log into Salesforce, it’s a modest cost.

-💰TL;DR in licenses: 10 licenses for free (# of employees or contractors + # of integrations) – 10 = # of paid licenses # of paid licenses x $432 = cost per year
+💰TL;DR in licenses: 10 full licenses for free 5 API-only licenses (integration users) for free (# of employees/contractors) – 10 = # of paid licenses # of paid licenses x $432 = cost per year

 2. Implementation: Staff Expertise and Consulting